Short answer: Yes. Long Answer: A book exists to be read.

-We’re Taykobon, your home for reviews of manga and light novels.
-Be sure to follow us on twitter@taykobon for more updates and to get the latest happenings!
-We strive to provide timely coverage of manga and light novel releases, for a listing of every review we’ve written you can checkhere.
-For more info about Taykobon, please check here.
+For more reviews, keep an eye on AniTAY as well as Taykobon, our new page for reviews of manga and light novels.
+You can also follow us on twitter @taykobon for more updates!
 If you’ve read this work or have any questions or comments, we would love the hear from you in the comments below!

-If you enjoyed this review, you may like these reviews as well:
+If you enjoyed this review, you might also like our review of: